Erebus Glacier Tongue: Harbors

-Scientists funded by a National Science Foundation grant have retrieved rare underwater views of the Erebus Ice Tongue caves by mounting cameras on Weddell seals.
+Scientists funded by a National Science Foundation grant have retrieved rare underwater views of the Erebus Glacier Tongue caves by mounting cameras on Weddell seals.
 Images revealed rocks and dead fish frozen into the ice.
 Video also depicted other Weddell seals that appeared to use the underwater caves as hiding places from predators such as the orca (or killer whale) and the leopard seal.

-Weddell seals are commonly sighted by visitors to the Erebus Ice Tongue.
+Weddell seals are commonly sighted by visitors to the Erebus Glacier Tongue.
 Each year 300 to 400 Weddell seal pups are born to a colony of seals that live in adjoining Erebus Bay.
 The seals have been distinctively marked and re-sighted since 1969.
 The nearly 40-year study represents one of the longest field investigations of its type, according to a Montana State University report.

-Emperor and Adelie penguins are also found in the vicinity of the Erebus Ice Tongue.
+Emperor and Adelie penguins are also found in the vicinity of the Erebus Glacier Tongue.
 Adelie are particularly noted for their rookeries on Erebus Bay's rocky north shore at nearby Cape Royds.
 Penguins, like the Weddell seal, are preyed upon by orcas and leopard seals.
 The presence of penguins also attracts the predatory skua seabird.

-Scarce mention of the ice tongue's surface, which is more than a mile wide, is made in popular literature.
+Scarce mention of the glacier tongue's surface, which is more than a mile wide, is made in popular literature.
 A notable exception is in Ernest Shackleton's book, South!
-The leader of a December 1916 search party seeking fellow explorers missing in vicinity of the ice tongue made the following report to Shackleton:
+The leader of a December 1916 search party seeking fellow explorers missing in vicinity of the glacier tongue made the following report to Shackleton:

 On January 2 thick weather caused party to lay up.
 On 3rd, glacier was further examined, and several slopes formed by snow led to top of glacier, but crevasses between slope and the tongue prevented crossing.
 The party then proceeded round the Tongue to Tent Island, which was also searched, a complete tour of the island being made.